... love God, love others

 Pastor Jordan Wong

-An event every month that begins at 8:00am on day Fourth of the month, repeating until January 25, 2019
+An event every week that begins at 7:30pm on Wednesday, repeating until January 2, 2019

 Participating in a Community Group is one of the best ways to connect with others in the church and walk life together.
 Groups gather in various locations and throughout the week.
 Contact us, and we’ll help match you up with the opportunity that best suits your needs.